-Myths and Truths About Entrepreneurship
+Myths and Facts About The Entrepreneurial Lifestyle

 For many (generally those still working for someone else), the life of an entrepreneur seems glamorous and highly desirable.
 Entrepreneurs will often hear comments like these: